invisibleXML/ixml/misc/pragmas.md

 withdrawn, though traces of it may remain in other documents in this branch.

+In working out the details of the brackets-QName proposal it has become clear that as described below it requires that ixml be extended in various ways with mechanisms for:

+* Binding prefixes to namespaces so that QNames can be interpreted as usual in XML and related specifications.
+(See the *Namespace declarations* use case below.)

+* Serializing a nonterminal as an element or attribute whose name is taken not from the grammar (as in ixml as currently specified) but from the input data.
+(See the *Name indirection* use case below.)

+* Deciding whether to serialize a given nonterminal as an element or as an attribute based on what is found in the data.
+(This may require nothing more elaborate than what is described in the *Renaming* use case below.)

+As suggested in the worked examples for the use cases, some of these can themselves be introduced using pragmas, but it is clear that extending ixml in these ways for the sake of pragmas may feel like a heavy lift to some members of the community group.
+So we have also prepared a scaled-back proposal, described below as the *pragma-element* proposal, since one of its most visible properties is that in the XML form of a grammar, all pragmas are represented as `pragma` elements, and not in the various ways possible in the brackets-QName proposal.

+The brackets-QName proposal is described first because it was developed first and the authors currently think of the pragma-element proposal in terms of its differences from the brackets-QName proposal.
+Other things being equal, the authors realize it would be better to describe the simpler proposal first.
+But time is short and other things are not equal.

 ### The brackets-QName proposal

 In this proposal, pragmas take the form of a left square bracket, an